How do we find the light within the dark? How do we cultivate beauty out of trauma and begin to heal, for ourselves and one another?

-This work is being developed with the support of Next Wave festival, Arts House and the City of Melbourne.
+This work was developed with the support of Next Wave festival, Arts House and the City of Melbourne.

 Black Birds is a performance about home, belonging and most importantly hair.
 It may not be about everyone’s hair, but everyone is certainly welcome.

 Emele Ugavule and Ayeesha Ash have a few things in common; names that seem difficult to pronounce, hair and the colour of their skin.
 The list could continue but nothing unites them more than their experiences as brown gals with Afros.
 Is their hair so big because it’s full of secrets?
 Find out as they discuss, explore and offer a vision for what it means to be a woman of colour in modern day Australia.